 how to make takuan

 So, are you concerned about cutting the daikon radish perfectly for the takuan recipe?
 Don’t worry, the solution is simple.
 You’ll need the KitchenAid Vegetable Sheet Cutter.
 For the most part, it’s a perfect opportunity to be creative with your meals.
 For example, you can use the KitchenAid Vegetable Sheet Cutter to substitute pasta with a simple courgetti recipe or with other vegetables.
+You can also try making this pickled dikon recipe with it.

 Thanks to the 2 blades available, you can easily produce thinner or thicker sheets, depending on your recipe.
 For example, for this takuan pickle, the thinner the better.
 So thank goodness you have an amazing machine to help you out – I simply can’t imagine myself doing this manually.
 Due to the durable, long-lasting premium metal construction, you can recreate your favourite recipes fast and hands-free!